cawfree/react-native-redux-form-by-config/README.md

 ## 🚡 Overview
 This small utility function can be used to construct forms backed by `redux-form` through the definition of a high-level configuration object.
 This helps generate forms that connect to your application state faster, without busying yourself with the boilerplate validation logic.

 Please note that this is a work in progress!
-The library currently only supports text input via a `TextInput`, with a fairly limited set of configuration options.
+The library currently only supports text input via a `TextInput` and `CheckBox`, with a fairly limited set of configuration options.
 If you would like to add anything, *pull requests are more than welcome; they are encouraged!*

 ## 🚀 Getting Started
 You can install either via [npm](https://www.npmjs.com/package/@cawfree/react-native-redux-form-by-config):